hazelho/Codebar/README.md

 # Codebar
-Where I store the work I have done in Codebar sessions
+This is where I store the work I have done at Codebar